paulgovan/ReliaLearnR/inst/paper/paper.md

 # Acknowledgements

-The author acknowledges the creators of the original Reliability Program that inspired this project.
+The author wishes to thank the creators of the original Reliability Program that inspired this project.
+Thanks also to the reviewers and JOSE editor for their valuable feedback and suggestions that helped improve this paper and overall project.

 # References